-There are many events described in the book of Revelation.
-One of them is the Great White Throne Judgment, described in Revelation 20.
-The Great White Throne Judgment is an event where those who did not know Jesus as their Savior during their life will come before the Lord and be judged by Christ.
-Christians will not be judged at this time—they will be judged before that, at the Judgment Seat of Christ.
-No one can run away from the judgment of God.
-All those who have rejected Christ will come before the Great White Throne Judgment.
+One of the Bible’s as-yet-unfulfilled prophecies is the Great White Throne Judgment, described in Revelation 20.
+This event will involve everyone who did not accept Jesus as their Savior during their life on earth.
+Christians will not be present; they will participate in a separate judgment known as the Judgment Seat of Christ.
+Because Christ’s own righteousness has been credited to every believer, the latter will be a joyous occasion.
+The Great White Throne Judgment will be a different matter.
 Let’s take a closer look at the details that will surround this great judgment.

 The People Before the Great White Throne